 Route to Higgins

-The final mystery will be the route west to Higgins.
-The William Hovell Drive will be duplicated and this should include a community path.
-William Hovell Drive climbs steeply to the ridge and I would expect the cycleway to be built parallel to the road.
-This simple design will impede cyclists, unfortunately.
-Should the goal be to ride to Higgins, following John Gorton Drive to the William Hovell Drive intersection is a dogleg (6.2 km, 133 m climb, 45 m descent).
+The community route west from Coulter Drive to Higgins will be along William Hovell Drive.
+The William Hovell Drive will be duplicated and this will include a community path with a maximum gradient of 4.5%.
+William Hovell Drive climbs steeply to the ridge and the community path runs parallel to the road.
+Should the goal be to cycle to Higgins from John Gorton Drive Bridge, then the main community route (MCR) beside John Gorton Drive to the William Hovell Drive intersection is a dogleg (6.2km, 133m climb, 45m descent).